kamil-kw/kamil_cv_1st_project/README.md

 ## Introduction

-Welcome in my first Full Stack Course project.
-This page is my Welcome World project a kind of Hi! form me to developer world.
-Webpage will tell something more about myself and show my achivements in work so far.
+Welcome to my first Full Stack Course project.
+This page is my "Welcome World" project a way for me to say Hi! to developers world.
+Webpage will tell you something more about myself and show my achievements

 # See live webpage here